How about a soup that not only tastes great but is also good for you!

 What you find in most grocery stores are blanched almonds which are “shelled almonds that have been treated with hot water to soften the seedcoat, which is then removed to reveal the white embryo.”

 These are good as snacks raw but I think they are even better when toasted.
 You can also find almond slivers that are great for salads.
 You can also find almond flour used as a gluten free alternative to wheat flour.

 Broccoli Almond Soup Recipe

-Toast the almonds in a small fry pan until they become fragrant and turn a little brown.
+- Toast the almonds in a small fry pan until they become fragrant and turn a little brown.
 Remove from pan and reserve.
 Don't let them burn or you'll have to throw them out and start over.
 Nobody wants the taste of burnt almonds in their soup.

-In a large heated soup pot, add the butter and when it gets hot, add the onion and cook for a few minutes.
+- In a large heated soup pot, add the butter and when it gets hot, add the onion and cook for a few minutes.

-Add the reserved almonds to the soup but reserve a few for garnishing at the end.
+- Add the reserved almonds to the soup but reserve a few for garnishing at the end.
 Puree the soup with a hand blender, regular blender or food processor.

-Taste and adjust seasoning with salt and pepper.
+- Taste and adjust seasoning with salt and pepper.
 If the soup is really hot, it will affect your ability to taste so you may have to let it cool down a little before adjusting the seasoning.

 - If you are looking for even more richness (and calories) stir in the sour cream.
 You may even want to leave out the sour cream and serve it at the table so your guests can add it themselves if so inclined.